 There are alphabetical indexes of deaths and births available in the health department of certain parishes.
 However, they may be incomplete.
 The Hospitals Office of Public Health, Vital Records Registry, and Louisiana Department of Health can be consulted for copies of those records.
 Some records of births dating back to about 1790 are available.
 There are also some death records dating back to 1803.
 However, most records were not widely recorded until 1914.
 Researchers must have authorization or prove their relationship to the person of interest in order to access those files.
 The Parish Clerks of Court can provide copies of birth certificates to authorized individuals as well.

-Searchable Louisiana Databases and other Helpful Links
+Searchable Louisiana Vital Records Databases and Links